Disruptive by design.

 Join the Next Cohort

 The next cohort will be starting shortly.
-Learn how you can join the She Means Business Incubator and connect with likeminded women entrepreneurs.
+Learn how you can join the She Means Business Incubator and connect with likeminded womxn entrepreneurs.

 What makes SMBI different for other business incubators?

-The She Means Business is a hands-on approach for women who have business ideas but don’t know how to get them off the ground.
-In this program, we believe in “holding hands” because we want to give women access to business ownership at an accelerated rate.
-We don’t think it should take you months or years to formulate a business and make your first dollar.
+The She Means Business is an intensive 8-week program for womxn who have business ideas, but don’t know how to get them off the ground.
+We provide business development support that gives womxn access to best business practices and “know-how”.
+At SMBI, we don’t think it should take you months or years to formulate a business and make your first dollar.
 Participants who implement our methodology are able to accelerate the new entrepreneur learning curve and growth hack their success.
 Participants who successfully complete the program will gain access to our Alumni Network for ongoing support.

 How are candidates selected?

 What type of businesses are eligible for the incubator?

 We do not accept illegal businesses of any kind into the incubator program.
 Additionally, MLM (Multi-Level Marketing), Personal Brands (e.g. Influencers), and Coaching/Consulting businesses are not eligible.

 Will SMBI own stake in my company or require equity?

 Nope!
 We believe womxn entrepreneurs should retain their own equity (as much as possible).
 Even if you create a billion-dollar company, we won’t ask for a share.

 Our Program Staff

-Working daily to provide access and opportunity for women founders, one cohort at a time.
+Working daily to provide access and opportunity for womxn founders, one cohort at a time.